jarhart/rattler/features/Tutorial.md

     -2.7222222222222223

 Success!
-Of course we could have accomplished the same thing with "`eval ARGV.join`" but it's just a tutorial.
+Of course we could have accomplished the same thing with "`eval`" but it's just a tutorial.

 ### Finish

 There's one last finishing touch to add.
-As it is now, the parser will accept any input the starts with a valid expression no matter what comes after it.
+As it is now, the parser will accept any input that starts with a valid expression no matter what comes after it.
 We'll add a new rule at the top so that it only matches if the entire input is a valid expression: